Meghdad-DTU/Text-Summerizer-Project/README.md

 - 1- EC2 access : It is virtual machine

-- 2- ECR: Elastic Container registry to save your docker image in aws
+- 2- ECR: Elastic Container Registry to save your docker image in AWS

 Description: About the deployment